logit507/logit507/README.md

 #### ⭐ Recent Stars

+- [elfvingralf/macOSpilot-ai-assistant](https://github.com/elfvingralf/macOSpilot-ai-assistant) - Voice &#43; Vision powered AI assistant that answers questions about any application, in context and in audio. (today)
 - [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can &#34;synchronize&#34; a 3d scene across multiple windows using three.js and localStorage (2 weeks ago)
 - [flowtyone/flowty-realtime-lcm-canvas](https://github.com/flowtyone/flowty-realtime-lcm-canvas) - A realtime sketch to image demo using LCM and the gradio library.
 (2 weeks ago)
 - [THUDM/ChatGLM3](https://github.com/THUDM/ChatGLM3) - ChatGLM3 series: Open Bilingual Chat LLMs | 开源双语对话语言模型 (3 weeks ago)